 Larger streams are boldly marked and well contrasted against the black background.
-We can be confident that these stream lines are actually part of the stream network.
+We can be confident that these stream lines are part of the stream network.
 However, you will also notice faintly defined stream lines.
 These are less likely to be actual streams, so it is strongly recommended to spot-check 5 to 10 lines to visually confirm if they are streams.